Ngadju Location

 Current Work on the Language

 GALCAC linguist, Dr. Marion Mullin (below at work), worked on the collection, linguistic analysis and databasing of the Ngadju language during 2017.
-The publication of a Ngadju dictionary is pending.
-The dictionary will contain a sketch grammar and some texts.
-Analysis and databasing of this language onto a Toolbox database is underway with over 1400 entries as of September 2017.

-Ngadju Alphabet chart can be found here
+Ngadju Alphabet chart as a free download can be found here

 Ngadju film on NITV’s Bedtime Stories.
+Please note the story teller is deceased.

 Marlpa Analysis, analysing Marlpa in comparison to Ngadju, can be found here.